ivanlemeshev/gameoflife/README.md

 I recently visited a workshop, [9 Steps for Better Object Oriented Design](https://www.meetup.com/tech-excellence-finland/events/304005147/), in Helsinki, which gave me an idea for implementing this game.
-I did not follow strictly the principles represented there.
+I did not follow strictly the principles presented there.
 I just wanted to make a game that works in the terminal.

 It is a terminal-based implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)